cstrap/monaco-font/README.md

 On the net you'll find a plethora of variations of `Monaco`, if you want make a PR in order to update the list and please **provide and notify the license** of the font whatever it is.

-Feel free to ask to the maintainer of the font file or who has the font file on his/her server what's the license of the font and please made a PR in order to update the information on this repo.
+Feel free to ask to the maintainer of the font file or who has the font file on his/her server what's the license and please made a PR in order to update the information on this repo.

 Many thanks for all the contributions!